genomaths/genomaths.github.io/msh1_dwarf/README.md

-# Differentially Methylated Position on _msh1_ TDNA Mutant with respect to its Wildtype Control
+# Differentially Methylated Positions on _msh1_ TDNA Mutant with respect to its Wildtype Control

 This dataset carries the DMPs on _msh1_ TDNA Mutant with respect to its Wildtype Control on WIG files format.
 The msh1 T-DNA mutant was obtained from Arabidopsis Biological Resource Center (SAIL_877_F01, stock number CS877617).